18F/handbook/docs/policies/employment.md

 ## <a name="trinet"></a>TriNet

 CivicActions has a partnership with TriNet, which is a well established Professional Employer Organization.
 The relationship with TriNet provides us with a selection of benefits that are typically only available to very large organizations.
 TriNet offers the simplicity of a single solution for outsourcing benefits, payroll, and human resources support.
-The company’s online and in-person services allow customers throughout the United States and Canada to streamline their business, gain enterprise-level resources for managers and employees, and focus on strategy rather than administration.
+The company's online and in-person services allow customers throughout the United States and Canada to streamline their business, gain enterprise-level resources for managers and employees, and focus on strategy rather than administration.
 Founded in 1988, TriNet specializes in offering secure, paperless HR transactions to Internet-enabled workforces.

 CivicActions has our 401k through SocialK, which provides us with Environment, Social and Governance screened investment options for our retirement plans.

 ## <a name="equal-opportunities"></a>Equal Employment Opportunities

-CivicActions provides equal employment opportunities to “all qualified people”.
-What that means can be found under “Required Stuff” below.
+CivicActions provides equal employment opportunities to "all qualified people".
+What that means can be found under "Required Stuff" below.

 ## <a name="background-check"></a>Background Checks